Vancouver's ratty reputation takes centre stage at New York rat summit

 While rats are a horrifying sight for locals, research into potentially disease-carrying rodents is why Vancouver is seen as one of the international leaders in rat science, according to experts.

-SFU professors were recently in New York City to speak about their work with the Vancouver Rat Project.
-Kaylee Byers, an assistant professor at the university, was one of the speakers at the Inaugural National Urban Rat Summit.
+BC experts were recently in New York City to speak about their work with the Vancouver Rat Project.
+Kaylee Byers, an assistant professor at Simon Fraser University, was one of the speakers at the Inaugural National Urban Rat Summit, and only one of three Canadians invited to speak.Ā

 Within the project’s first phase, Byers said the team was able to trap and test rats in the neighbourhood for several diseases (specifically those that could be transmitted to people).